 Don't worry if your leopard gecko hasn't 'been to the toilet' for a couple of days and everything else seems to be ok.
 This is quite normal.
-But if it's been 5 days or more, you will probably start to get a little worried.
+But if it's been five days or more, you will probably start to get a little worried.

 Did You Clean or Change the Vivarium?

-If a reluctance to eat is the problem, then you need to take a good look at him to see if he appears to be healthy, not in stress, injured or lethargic.
+Check that your leopard gecko is eating properly.
+If your leo doesn't eat, he won't poop.
+If a reluctance to eat is the problem, then you need to take a good look at him to see if he appears to be healthy and is not stressed, injured or lethargic.

 How to Get Your Leopard Gecko to Poop

-- Give her a gentle belly rub
+- Rub Your Pet's Belly: Give her a gentle belly rub.

-If in Any Doubt at All, Call an Experienced Vet
+Call an Experienced Vet

-And of course, if you have any doubts or concerns, give your local vet a call.
-Make sure it's a vet who has knowledge of leopard geckos
+And, of course, if you have any doubts or concerns, give your local vet a call.
+Make sure it's a vet who has knowledge of leopard geckos.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.